fregante/many-keys-weakmap/readme.md

 2. Only the values in the `keys` array are stored, not the array itself — so future changes to the array won’t be reflected in the map.
 3. `ManyKeysWeakMap` supports any number of keys, any of these are valid and different: `.get([a])` and `.get([a, b, c, d, e, f, g])`
 4. The order of keys is irrelevant, so `.get([a, b])` is different from `.get(b, a)`
-5. The first key must be an object (that `WeakMap` supports), but the rest can be anything supported by `Map`.
+5. By default, only `object`s are allowed as keys.
+If you specify any `Map`s in the second parameter, then you can use anything supported by `Map`.

 # Related